levydanqc/smartgarden/README.md

 >   - _e.g._: cal:504
 > - exit -> save the calibration into the sensor and exit calibration mode

+## Soil Moisture Sensor

+To calibrate the soil moisture sensor:
+1. Put sensor in the air, retreive value and set it to MOISTURE_AIR
+2. Put sensor in water, retreive value and set it to MOISTURE_WATER

 ---

 ## © Copyright